-The HOA reserve study also anticipates the expenses that a homeowner’s association may incur.
-So you and the HOA board have an idea how much it would cost to have a capital item replaced.
+The HOA reserve study also anticipates the expenses that a homeowner’s association may incur, so you and the HOA board have an idea of how much it would cost to have a capital item replaced.
 A comprehensive HOA reserve study would also create an equitable plan that will cover these costs.

 In that way, the HOA board knows how much money they need to keep in their reserves to replace important capital items when they wear out.

 The more detailed HOA reserve studies can also cover the recurring maintenance costs of community facilities.
 Some examples of these expenses are landscape replacement, road painting, and amenities maintenance.
 All long-term assets that need periodic maintenance are counted here.
 This way, the community managers have everything accounted for in case there is a shortfall in the regular association funds.

 How Much Does An HOA Reserve Study Cost?

 The price of the study will depend on when it was done.
 For the average associations with annual budgets of under a million, the cost can be between $400 and $600.
 The more detailed the HOA reserve study you ask for, the costlier it gets.
 Out of the three levels of reserve studies, “level III” studies are the most inexpensive.
 These are done to update prior studies, and usually do not involve site visits.

 Reserve studies at “level II” or “Update With Site Visit” do involve visual on-site inspections, and are usually done every two to five years.
 These cost more than regular level III updates.